 8. Visit a Professional

-There is still some stigma around seeing a therapist or taking medication for mental health — especially among older generations.
-But just like you would go to a doctor to treat a broken arm, you can visit a mental health professional to help you improve your mental wellbeing.
+There is still some stigma around seeing a therapist or taking medication for mental illness — especially among older generations.
+Just like you would go to a doctor to treat a broken arm, you can visit a mental health professional to help you improve your mental wellbeing.
 These professionals may be able to offer treatment options, including behavioral therapy, medication, magnetic stimulation, and more.

 9. Keep a Gratitude Journal